Jiangshanian

-The Cambrian stage was named after Jiangshan, a city in China's Zhejiang province.
+The Jiangshanian stage was named after Jiangshan, a city in China's Zhejiang province, where its GSSP was defined.

+Stratigraphy

-The GSSP of the Jiangshanian is the "Duibian B Section" (28.815967°N 118.614933°E), west of the village of Duibian(碓边), and 10 km north of Jiangshan.
-The outcrop belongs to the Huayansi Formation(华严寺组).
+The Global boundary Stratotype Section and Point (GSSP) of the Jiangshanian is the "Duibian B Section" (28.815967°N 118.614933°E), west of the village of Duibian (碓边), and 10 km north of Jiangshan.
+The outcrop belongs to the Huayansi Formation (华严寺组).
+The upper boundary (the base of the Stage 10) is not formally defined by ICS, but there is a proposal to set the first appearance of an agnostoid Lotagnostus americanus as its marker.